jakesing/gatsby-swapstack/content/blog/how-should-creators-make-sure-they-dont-get-taken-advantage-of/index.md

 **\[Q] Anangsha:** Whenever creators are working with a brand, what are some steps that the creators should take to make sure that they are not being taken advantage of by the brand?

-**\[A] Justin Moore:** Creators are absolutely getting taken advantage of.
-And, I have 3 mindset shifts that I think are really critical.
+**\[A] Justin Moore:** Creators are often get taken advantage of.
+I have 3 mindset shifts that I think are really critical for creators to protect themselves.

-## 1. You Deserve to Be Compensated and Paid What You're Due
+## 1. "You deserve to be compensated and paid what you're due"

-So mindset shift number one is that, you deserve to be compensated and paid what you're due.
+So mindset shift number one is that, you need to think & know that you deserve to be compensated and paid what you're due.

 Whenever I ask creators who are struggling with this, if they would work a 9-5 job for free, they all answer, "Well, of course not".
 So I say, **"Why should creating content in partnership with the brand, be any different?"** Remember, they're getting tremendous value from working with you.
-Whether it's like reposting your content on their social media or potentially using it for paid advertising.

-But most importantly, they're getting to access your audience that you've painstakingly built an intimate relationship with over the years and they trust you!
+Whether it's reposting your content on their social media or potentially using it for paid advertising, you're creating that value for them.
+But most importantly, they're getting to access your audience that you've painstakingly built an intimate relationship with over the years, and they trust you!

-So **don't ever let a brand gaslight you** and make you feel like you're crazy for wanting to be paid for your work.
-And if they do that, just move on.
-That's not a partner that's going to value you in the long run.
+**Don't ever let a brand gaslight you** and make you feel like you're crazy for wanting to be paid for your work.
+If they do that, just move on, that's not a partner that's going to value you in the long run.

-## 2. There Is No One Else Like You!
+## 2. "There is no one else like you!"

 Mindset shift number two is that, there is no one else like you!
-A lot of creators forget that, when a brand reaches out to them, there's a reason that they're doing that. **Something about you resonated with them.** Your personality, your connection with your audience, the quality of your content.
+A lot of creators forget that.
+Remember that when a brand reaches out, there's a reason that they're doing that. **Something about you resonated with them.** Your personality, your connection with your audience, the quality of your content.

 Yes, of course there are going to be brands that only care about your reach and what types of results you can drive for them.
 But, I think there are a lot more brands who are very selective about the types of creators that they partner with.

 So, just keep that mindset going into the negotiation that they want to work with you.

-## 3. Be Willing to Walk Away
+## 3. "Be willing to walk away"

-Mindset shift number three is that, you need to be willing to walk away from this brand partnership.
+Mindset shift number three is that, you need to be willing to walk away from any brand partnership.

-Just because they wanna work with you, doesn't mean that you have to.
+Just because they want to work with you, doesn't mean that you have to.
 It's just like a job interview.
 You should be asking questions and getting to know them to determine whether they would be a good fit for you and your audience.

 Remember, **it's your platform and YOU are the one who ultimately gets to make the decision** of whether you want to partner with them.